NixOS/nixpkgs/CONTRIBUTING.md

 Package version upgrades usually allow for simpler commit messages, including attribute name, old and new version, as well as a reference to the relevant release notes/changelog.
 Every once in a while a package upgrade requires more extensive changes, and that subsequently warrants a more verbose message.

-Pull requests should not be squash merged in order to keep complete commit messages and gpg signatures intact and must not when this guide requires multiple commits.
+Pull requests should not be squash merged in order to keep complete commit messages and GPG signatures intact and must not be when the change doesn't make sense as a single commit.
-This means that, when addressing review comments in order to keep the pull request in an always mergable status, you will sometimes need to rewrite your branch's history and then force-push it with `git push --force-with-lease`.
+This means that, when addressing review comments in order to keep the pull request in an always mergeable status, you will sometimes need to rewrite your branch's history and then force-push it with `git push --force-with-lease`.
 Useful git commands that can help a lot with this are `git commit --patch --amend` and `git rebase --interactive @~3`.
-For more details consult the git manpages.
+For more details consult the git man pages.

 ## Rebasing between branches (i.e. from master to staging)